eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 In this dialog, you can set the name of the alert, its type, the domain to monitor and the conditions for triggering the alert.

+In general, all alerts filter the triggering entities using the fields `host`, `user` and `topic`.
+If any of these fields is left empty or the `ALL` option is selected, all entities will be compliant with that part of the filter.
+Note that the filter does not act like a regular expression, but like a simple equality check between strings.
+Also mind that the 3 conditions must be met for an entity to be compliant with the alert filter.

 If the alert type is *NEW_DATA*, the alert will be triggered when a positive `DATA_COUNT` is received from any entity that matches the fields
 `host`, `user` and `topic`.
-Note that the statistics must be enabled for the entities to be able to trigger alerts.

 If the alert type is *NO_DATA*, the alert will be triggered when a `PUBLICATION_THROUGHPUT` message is received from any entity that matches the fields `host`, `user` and `topic` and its value is lower than `threshold`.

+If a timeout period is defined, the alert will trigger a timeout message with this periodicity. `NEW_DATA` alerts don't support timeout due to their event-driven nature.
+However, the user can define a more relaxed polling time to collect timeout messages in the `Edit->Alerts Configuration` option from the upper menu.

-If a script is provided, it will be executed every time the alert is triggered.
-Note that the script must be executable.
+Finally, if a script is provided, it will be executed every time the alert is triggered.
+Note that the script must have executable permissions in the host OS.

 Once the alert is set up, it will appear in the list of alerts and its metadata will be shown below when clicked.